Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 <h6> (💡 TIP 2: GitHub Markdown supports <a href="https://gist.github.com/seanh/13a93686bf4c2cb16e658b3cf96807f2"> <em>HTML formatting</em> too, including emojis 😄</a>, in case that helps!) </h6>

 ### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
 This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/3.0-Weekly-Submissions#weekly-progress-report).
 They might look something like this: ###

+# Week 8 #
+# Magic Spell: Final Video #

+This week, we made significant progress in our "Magic Spell" project, which explores the integration of Particle Photon, Cloud Services, and STEMMA QT sensors to develop a system that allows users to cast spells through motion data.
+The motion data, captured by waving a wand, is categorized and recognized as specific spells through machine learning.
+Our current spells include a transformation spell that triggers a p5.js animation and the lehviosa spell that activates a magnetic floating platform.

+**MACHINE LEARNING**

+In the machine learning segment, we utilized Edge Impulse to train our model to recognize four distinct spells based on XYZ data from an accelerometer.
+The training process involved gathering feature data for each spell and accurately labeling them.
+The results showed clear boundaries among clusters in the feature explorer, achieving an impressive accuracy of over 90%.
+We set up variables for each spell in VS Code and created a list to store raw sensor data, allowing real-time classification via the Particle API and p5.js.

+**P5.JS INTEGRATION**

+In the p5.js segment, we developed an animation where a caterpillar transforms into a butterfly, managed through the Insect class.
+By establishing a Particle API URL, we linked our machine learning model with p5.js, enabling real-time updates from the Photon device.
+Additionally, we incorporated a proximity sensor to detect color stickers on the user's hand, allowing for varied butterfly transformations based on user input.

+**PLATFORM DESIGN**

+The design of our floating platform underwent several iterations.
+We ultimately decided to use electromagnets for the floating effect.
+Initial designs required high voltage that exceeded the Photon’s capabilities.
+Through prototyping, we optimized the circuit using a transistor and diode, resulting in a successful design where the electromagnet can attract a neodymium magnet, causing it to float when activated.

+**WAND DEVELOPMENT**

+The wand, powered by a Particle Photon, incorporates an accelerometer and proximity/color sensors.
+We utilized Fusion and Blender for modeling, ensuring sensor placement maximized readability.
+The wand’s design is modular for ease of assembly and debugging.
+The final product successfully detects movement and color, uploading data to the cloud to trigger the corresponding visual outputs.

+**LEVELS AND OUTCOMES**

+Operating at Axolotl levels, this project marked our first experience with rigging, training, and exploring p5.js, enabling us to effectively integrate essential technologies.
+We achieved our expected outcomes, including over 90% accuracy in gesture recognition and dynamic visual transformations via p5.js.

+**SPECULATION AND CONCLUSION**

+Reflecting on the human experience, this project illustrates how AI can transform storytelling and play.
+By recognizing gestures and responding dynamically, users experience a greater sense of agency and immersion, feeling as if they are truly casting spells.
+This project could lead to more personalized interactions, where users influence their narratives in an interactive environment.

+In conclusion, the integration of machine learning, sensor technology, and interactive design in our "Magic Spell" project resulted in a captivating, functional magic wand, enhancing user engagement through motion and color recognition.

+This is the link to our final video which we edited with adobe Premiere Pro [Watch the full video of my work](# https://www.youtube.com/watch?v=eK5OsbcYlMs) <!-- (https://www.youtube.com/watch?v=eK5OsbcYlMs) -->

+---

 # Week 7 #